Acids and Alkalis

 Ceramics include plates, cups, bricks and tiles.

-from a power station chimney to reduce acid rain.
+remove acidic gases from a power station chimney to reduce

 3) Calcium hydroxide (called 'slaked lime', or just 'lime'),

-is used in the test for carbon dioxide).
+is used in the test for carbon dioxide gas.

 4) Ammonia is used in the Haber process to make fertiliser.

-magnesium oxide or calcium carbonate to neutralise the acid.
+calcium carbonate which can neutralise the excess acid.